wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-1.&emsp;Being afraid seems to be involuntary; [being afraid seems to be] something beyond your own control.
+1. Being afraid seems to be involuntary; [being afraid seems to be] something beyond your own control.
 ²Yet I have said already that only constructive acts should be involuntary.
 3My control can take over everything that does not matter, while my guidance can direct everything that does [matter], if you so choose.
 ⁴Fear cannot be controlled by me, but it [fear] can be self-controlled.